 The public bus lets anyone come and take a seat and pay for it.

 You go to the bus stand, sit on the bus and pay the ticket for the seat you occupy.
 If you want to travel to a far city, you have to pay more.
-More distance, more you will pay.
+The more distance, the more you will pay.

 This Cloud is managed and owned by cloud providers.
 It is open to the public.

 This option requires a lot of money.
 The amount to buy a car is huge.
 You have to pay first.
-But it has benefits like this is only used by the owner—this example suit for the Private Cloud.
+But it has benefits like this is only used by the owner—this example suits the Private Cloud.

 The private clouds are for those organizations that want to run their business solely.
 They did not like to share it with the general public.
 It is a one-organization Cloud.